aeroder/aeroder/README.md

 ### 👋 Hi, I’m Allison

-I'm a computational biologist at the National Institutes of Health.
+I'm a senior computational biologist at Pathos AI.

-👀 I’m interested in viruses, evolution, viral population dynamics, and the host response to viral infection.

 📫 If you want to reach me, you can email me at allison.e.roder@gmail.com